President/CEO of The Weitz Company

 Kevin: Well, I quit Instagram last week.
 "How I Built This" is an NPR one on entrepreneurial stuff, that one's a pretty good.
 The "Dirtbag Diaries" if you wanted to be a ski bum on his kid, I like that one.
 When Phillip told me about this opportunity, I went, you know, to the iTunes store and I thought you gotta be kidding me.
 There's actually a construction executive focus podcast.
 And I binge listened to all your guys' podcast, and it was interesting.

-Matt: And this is, I got to give John credit here, the philosophy major.
-He says, people remember stories.
+Matt: People remember stories.
 Two things are interesting, is like stories and insights, and stories actually stick with people.
 And that's, I think, this is one of the great things about podcasts is they give people like a long enough time to actually tell good stories.
 You learn from them is these like very insightful things purely by them trying to tell a story.
 That's why we kind of went, you know, the biographical route in the construction industry because there's all these great stories out there.
 There's all these like really cool, you know, physical locations.
 You guys are in building physical things with great stories and then trying to just glean insights from those stories.
 And not to mention some of the stories from the construction site tend to be more of the colorful, fun stories to listen to.

 Kevin: It is a very colorful industry.
 Yeah.